-- Christian beliefs and teachings, e.g. evaluating Christian beliefs about the Trinity - Buddhist beliefs and teachings, e.g. evaluating the karma and the absence of self - Christian practices, e.g. the role of the church in public life - Buddhist practices, e.g. meditation and generating positive attitudes
+- Christian beliefs and teachings, e.g. the nature of God and the problem of evil - Buddhist beliefs and teachings, e.g. the life of the Buddha and the eightfold path. - Christian practices, e.g. diversity of styles of prayer and worship. - Buddhist practices, e.g. different ways that Buddhists meditate.